dildoran2195/sep11-freedom-project/blog/entry01.md

 ## Summary

-Overall, I'm really excited to make a website about the technology of architecture.
-It all started with the inspiration of a restaurant in Fort Hamilton, and maybe I'll have a future career in architecture!
+#### Overall, I'm really excited to make a simulation about the technology of medicine.
+It all started with the inspiration of what I want to do after graduating from HS and current problems in this field.
+Therefore, I would probably have a future in career of medicine which would be a PA (Physician Assistant).

 [Next](entry02.md)